Alexander Kolchak: Russian Civil War

 The Great Soviet Encyclopedia alleges that more than 25,000 people were shot or tortured to death in the Yekaterinburg Governorate alone.
 In March 1919 Kolchak himself demanded of one of his generals that he "follow the example of the Japanese who, in the Amur region, had exterminated the local population."
 Sovietskaya Rossiya, an official organ of the Soviet Bureau established by Ludwig Martens, quoted a Menshevik organ, Vsegda Vperyod, alleging that Kolchak's men used mass floggings and razed entire villages to the ground with artillery fire.
 4,000 peasants allegedly became victims of field courts and punitive expeditions and that all dwellings of rebels were burned down.
+Kolchak also allowed Boris Annenkov to massacre 2,000 to 3,000 Jews.

 In an excerpt from the order of the government of Yenisei county in Irkutsk province, General.
 S. Rozanov said:

 There was prominent underground resistance in the regions controlled by Kolchak's government.
 These partisans were especially strong in the provinces of Altai and Yeniseysk.
 In summer 1919 partisans of the Altai Region united to form the Western Siberian Peasants' Red Army (25,000 men).
 The Taseev Soviet Partisan Republic was founded south-east of Yeniseysk in early 1919.
 By the fall of 1919, Kolchak's rear was completely disintegrating.
 About 100,000 Siberian partisans seized vast regions from Kolchak's regime even before the approach of the Red Army.
 In February 1920, some 20,000 partisans took control of the Amur region.